GeoMOER/moer-base-python/docs/units/_unit00/unit00-01_learning_environment.md

 Please also not that the HTML learning environment has a FAQ page for recurring questions and a comment functionality on the first page of each unit.

+### Structure of the HTML Learning EnvironmentPermalink

+The HTML learning environment is organized into four distinct modules, each designed to guide you through various aspects of the course.

+1. **LM (Learning Material):**
+   This module provides the theoretical background, supplementary information, and all the essential details you need to understand the concepts covered in the course.
+It serves as the foundation for the practical exercises you’ll complete later.

+2. **EX (Exercises):**
+   These are practical sessions where you apply the concepts discussed in the learning material.
+Through hands-on coding, you’ll create the elements we’ve covered in theory, reinforcing your understanding and skill.

+3. **A (Assignments):**
+   These are out-of-class exercises that require you to apply the course material in a more comprehensive way.
+Assignments are meant to test your understanding and ability to transfer the skills learned in the course.
+You must upload your completed assignments to ILIAS (unless otherwise stated) by the beginning of the next session.

 ## Flexible learning with deadlines